hivellm/gov/bips/BIP-04/IMPLEMENTATION_SUMMARY.md

 **BIP-04 Secure Script Execution Environment is now 100% complete and ready for immediate production deployment!**

-The implementation delivers enterprise-grade security for Python script execution in the CMMV-Hive governance system, with comprehensive protection against security threats while maintaining high performance and developer productivity.
+The implementation delivers enterprise-grade security for Python script execution in the HiveLLM governance system, with comprehensive protection against security threats while maintaining high performance and developer productivity.

 **🎉 MISSION ACCOMPLISHED - BIP-04 FULLY IMPLEMENTED AND PRODUCTION READY!** 🚀